reymon359/book-sentences/books/clean-architecture/README.md

 The more volatile a component in the Zone of Pain, the more "painful" it is.
 Indeed, we might consider volatility to be a third axis of the graph... ...Figure 14.13 shows only the most painful plane, where volatility = 1.

+#### The Zone of Uselessness

+A component near (1, 1)... ...is undesirable because it is maximally abstract, yet has no dependents.

+Leftover abstract classes that no one ever implemented... ...sitting in the code base, unused.
+A component... ...deep within the Zone of Uselessness must contain a significant fraction of such entities... ...the presence of such useless entities is undesirable.

 ### Conclusion

 ## PART V Architecture